EFForg/https-everywhere/ruleset-testing.md

 of URLs it can match), we require correspondingly more test URLs to ensure good coverage.

-TODO: We'd like to also require that there be at least three test URLs for every target host with a left-side wildcard, and at least ten test URLs for each target host with a right-side wildcard.
-But this is not yet implemented.

 # Example:
 ```xml
 <ruleset name="example.com">